Tutorial Videos¶

 - Free Surface Dynamics

-Here we present a step-by-step approach for building, running, and post-processing free-surface simulations and modeling filling process.
+Follow a step-by-step workflow for setting up, running, and analyzing free-surface simulations and filling processes.

 - Importing CAD Geometry